Aloe globuligemma: Plant morphology

 Aloe globuligemma grows building short stems up to 50 cm in length, forming great, dense clumps by sprouting.
 The creeping stems are up to 50 cm long.

 About 20 of the lance shaped leaves form a rosette.
 The leaves are from 45-50 cm long and from 8-9 cm wide.

 The milky white, pale brown topped teeth at the leaf margins are 2 mm long in 10 mm intervals, mostly pointing to the leaf's top.

 Distribution

 Aloe globuligemma is found in Botswana, Zimbabwe and in the South African provinces Limpopo and Mpumalanga in hot dry areas and bushlands at elevations from 600-1325 m, often in large colonies, in bare or sparsely grassed places, often in eroded areas and in open deciduous woodland.

 Uses

 Aloe globuligemma is used in traditional African medicine.
-A leaf infusion is taken traditionally to for stomach ache, for venereal diseases, and as an abortifacient.
+A leaf infusion is taken traditionally for stomach ache, venereal diseases, and as an abortifacient.